Aoibhinn/CI-MS5-PinkAccessories/README.md

 14. Run "python3 manage.py createsuperuser" to create a super/admin user
 15. Run "python3 manage.py loaddata categories.json" on the categories file in products/fixtures to create the categories
 16. Run "python3 manage.py loaddata products.json" on the products file in products/fixtures to create the products
-17. Run "python3 manage.py loaddata news.json" on the news file in news/fixtures to create the news items(optional)
+17. Run "python3 manage.py loaddata blog.json" on the blog file in blog/fixtures to create the blog items(optional)
 18. Start the application by running <code>python3 manage.py runserver</code>
 19. Open the application in a web browser, for example: http://127.0.0.1:8000/